Frequently Asked Questions

 Edith Parsons Grand Finals are held in Sydney Town Hall.
 This is the highest level of competition an individual can achieve.
 Each age group has 12 girls, ready to give it all they've got, and perform for a place in the top 6 for their age group.
-In the Open Seniors section, the 6 place getters in the 'Tall' and 'Short' section compete for a second time, vying for the Highest Honour, Open Seniors Grand Champion Girl.
-Our very own Melissa Brailey has won this honour an amazing FIVE times, more than anyone else in Edith Parsons History (See Hall of Fame).
+In the Open Seniors section, the 6 place getters in group 1 and group 2 compete for a second time, vying for the Highest Honour, Open Seniors Grand Champion Girl.
+Our very own Melissa Brailey has won this honour an amazing SEVEN times, more than anyone else in Edith Parsons History (See Hall of Fame).

 Groups of six girls are arranged on the floor and perform together once.
 The aim of a team competition is to not only be in time rhythmically with the rest of your team mates, but to be as technically correct as possible while doing so.
-Teams can be arranged into zones, North and South, depending on numbers.
+Teams can be arranged into ungraded groups, depending on numbers.
 Each team competes only once, and places are announced once all have competed.

 What do I wear to Competitions?